 4. Many youths don’t consider agriculture an attractive venture.
 What inspired you to venture into honey value addition?

-The global demand for high-quality and affordable honey presents where my inspiration in this venture stems from.
+The global demand for high-quality and affordable honey is where my inspiration in this venture stems from.
 I recognized that households, hotels, hospitals, industries, schools, and supermarkets worldwide are seeking reliable suppliers of quality honey.
 This realization sparked my interest in honey value addition, and I saw it as a chance to make a meaningful impact in the agricultural sector.

 5. UNYFA is currently running the Women in Agriculture Campaign.
 As an agricultural entrepreneur, what are some of the limitations on women’s participation in agriculture?